QubitProducts/cherrytree/docs/api.md

 ## Route

-The Route class should be extend to create specific routes.
+The Route class should be extend to create specific route handlers.

 ```js
 var route = Route.extend({...})